Skip to content

 We are pleased to announce the arrival of Stan Stelos Wellness Services at the Healing Arts Health and Wellness Centre!

-Stan will be providing HRV biofeedback coaching services for stress management and performance optimization as well as other wellness services starting in March 2024.
+Stan will be providing HRV biofeedback coaching services for stress management and performance optimization.

 To learn more about his services, please follow this link.